Diana-ops/omnistackweek/README.md

 ```
 $ yarn -v
 ```
-- Was used the [Visual Code](https://code.visualstudio.com/) for write the codes, by I used [sublime](https://www.sublimetext.com/3) just for being lighter
+- Was used the [Visual Code](https://code.visualstudio.com/) for write the codes, by I used [Sublime](https://www.sublimetext.com/3) just for being lighter on my computer